 DCCCA will build on the work it has done at the state and regional level to engage key stakeholders and community members in a series of initiatives designed to proactively address opioid issues in Douglas County.
 As the lead agency in these initiatives DCCCA will:

-- Convene an Opioid Summit
+- Convene a Behavioral Health Prevention Summit

 - Provide ongoing virtual and small group training options for prescribers